yujiri8/yujiri.xyz/reviews/jedi_fallen_order.md

 The opening sequence is poor in story terms.
 It's about an hour of playing before you're no longer an outsider in Cal's mind.
 You're led to believe he's a random scrap collector working for the Empire.
 When I played (if you could call it that) the interactive cinematic where he saves Prauf from a fall with the Force, I assumed he was Force-sensitive and didn't know it before this.
 It turns out he's a Jedi who went into hiding after Order 66.
 While I'm glad it's not another "magically became proficient in the Force with no training" story in the vein of Rey, it's a bit jarring that I found out the "viewpoint" character *knew* he was a Jedi only after so much time playing as him.

 Dialogue between him and Prauf is a bit clumsy, and Prauf's death scene is very bad.
 The imperial overseers find out there's a Jedi in their workforce, bring Cal and Prauf and their coworkers before stormtroopers, and say that if the Jedi doesn't come forth they'll execute them all.
 Prauf pretends to be the Jedi to save Cal.
 That would've been great, but after the Inquisitor stabs him, Cal reveals himself and attacks her.
 This reaction completely wastes Prauf's sacrifice, so the writers pull a total Deus Ex Machina to make him escape anyway.
-I'm not against characters making mistakes, but I'm against them making them in ways that harm other parts of the story, the mistakes not being acknowledged as such, and a Deus Ex Machina being required to cover for them.
+I'm not against characters making mistakes, but I'm against them making them in ways that require a Deus Ex Machina to cover for them, and the mistakes not being acknowledged as such.

 Still, I have to admit the dream scene on the train was *awesome*.
 That's something I've probably never said of a dream sequence in a game before.

 Cal is chased by the Inquisitors, and ends up having a brief clash of blades with the Second Sister, the one who stabbed Prauf.
 He's rescued by a woman named Cere, a former Jedi, and her pilot, the obligatory short-and-stout alien named Greez.
 Cere tells Cal that their plan is to rebuild the Jedi order.
-Cal is skeptical, having basically given up already and lived the last decade or so in hiding, and Cere tells him not to despair.
+Cal is skeptical, having basically given up and lived the last decade or so in hiding, and Cere tells him not to despair.

 They fly to Bogano, a planet where Cal meets the obligatory trusty droid companion, BD-1.
 BD-1 has some stored recordings of an old Jedi named Eno Cordova, who used to be Cere's master.
 The recordings reveal that Cordova was researching an ancient civilization called the Zeffo and believes their remnants can lead him to the location of a holocron that can find Force-sensitive children.
 That, of course, would be exactly what they need to rebuild the Jedi order... as well as exactly what the Empire needs to exterminate the Jedi for good, or to raise an army of Inquisitors if they wanted.
 BD-1 was given recordings of Cordova's messages in places throughout his footsteps that Cal will trace, but doesn't have them all available immediately because they're encrypted.
 Cordova wanted to make sure it wouldn't be easy for the Empire to find out what he found out if they captured BD-1.
 So BD-1 is only able to display the recordings as Cal visits the places they were made in.